KSD9/rnd-python-app/README.md

 **Linux**:

 1. Clone this repo.
-2. install requirements with pip3
+2. Install requirements with pip3
-3. run server with
+3. Run server with

 ```
 python3 manage.py runserver